LukeHagar/github-stats-remotion/README.md

 # Generate GitHub Stats GIFs

 This project generates GIFs for each of the GitHub stats cards.
+Some stats below are placeholders in lieu of live account data.

 # Examples